THE NEW NIKON 910 SOLUTION

 SINGLE SIMPLE CABLE

-We use the cable which you supply to me from the power pack to the flash.
-That is easily furnished online by your major camera store, preferably the ABC's of online.
-Adorama, B & H, and Calumet.
+- We use the cable which you supply to me from the power pack to the flash.
+That is easily furnished online by your major camera store, preferably Adorama and B & H.

 All ABC vendors drop ship to me on a regular basis, I get about ten a week direct from them, saves postage and time.
 You pay them in your name and use me and my address for the shipping address.